canelhasmateus/diamond/vault/permanent/software.architecture.md

 The sensisitivity of the whole system as a whole increases when moving to microservices.
 This leads to the creation of techniques such as [[Circuit Breakers]] , [[Breakpressure Mechanisms]] and  [[Load Balancing]], that are often related to such architectures.

+___

+Using only 1 Availability Zone , its possible to achieve 99.9% Availability.
+With 2 Availability Zones, 99.99% is achievable, and for more availability, even more are necessary.
+Always use at least 2 Availability Zones